Postdoctoral Training Fellow in Computational Biology – Fröhlich lab

 - PhD in a relevant field or in the final stages of PhD submission

-- Good knowledge and experience in coding (Python/Julia/C or similar languages), mathematics and statistics
+- Good knowledge and experience in coding (Python/Julia/C or similar languages)

-- Technical expertise in either mathematical modelling or machine learning
+- Technical expertise in mathematical modelling and/or machine learning

 - An interest in applying computational methods to biological problems